 Canadian Internet Use Survey (CIUS)

-The 2020 CIUS aims to measure the adoption and use of digital technologies by individual residents of Canada 15 years of age and over, living in the provinces.
-The information gathered will help to better understand how the Internet and other digital technologies are changing the way we work, play and interact with others.
+The 2022 CIUS aims to measure the adoption and use of digital technologies by individual residents of Canada 15 years of age and over, living in the provinces.
+The information gathered helps to better understand how the Internet and other digital technologies are changing the way we work, play and interact with others.

-The CIUS examines Internet access and use, the use of Internet-connected smart devices and smartphones, social connections in the digital age, the use of government online services, e-commerce, digital skills, security, privacy and the confidence Canadians place on digital technologies, online work and the changes in use of digital tech as a result of COVID-19.
-The CIUS also measures barriers to: Internet access and use, online services, and using various digital technologies.
+The CIUS examines Internet access and use, along with the use of Internet-connected smart devices, social connections in the digital age, use of government online services, e-commerce, digital skills, security, privacy and trust, online work and the knowledge and adoption of new digital technologies such as Artificial Intelligence, digital credentials and cryptocurrencies.
+The CIUS also measures barriers to: Internet access and use, online services, and various digital technologies.

-Collected data is used to inform evidence-based policymaking, research and program development, and provide internationally comparable statistics on the use of digital technologies.
-For example, the data of this survey is used to:
+Collected data is used to inform evidence-based policymaking, research, program development, and provide internationally comparable statistics on the use of digital technologies.
+For example, the results from this survey will be used to:

 - Guide government efforts to provide households with more reliable and affordable high-speed Internet